aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/getting-started/_index.md

 ## **Install from NPM**
-You can easily use Aspose.Cells for Node.js via C++ from [NPM](https://www.npmjs.com/package/aspose.cells) with the following command.
+You can easily use Aspose.Cells for Node.js via C++ from [NPM](https://www.npmjs.com/package/aspose.cells.node) with the following command.
 {{< highlight java >}}

- $ npm install aspose.cells
+ $ npm install aspose.cells.node

 {{< /highlight >}}